-Every Girl Scout Cookie, Ranked
+Our Favorite Girl Scout Cookies, Ranked

-9. Do-si-dos/Peanut Butter Sandwich
+8. Do-si-dos/Peanut Butter Sandwich

 Initially, Do-si-dos taste a lot like the Lance Toast Chee peanut butter sandwich crackers that were popular in my middle school.
 The aftertaste is a lot like those Toast Chee crackers too.
 They're lucky I don't mind a Toast Chee every now and then.
 This is a cookie that doesn't taste like a snack-based dessert.
-And in that case, why are they making these?

 3. Thin Mints